broadinstitute/FusionInspectorPaper/README.md

 - [7.
 Analysis of TARGET pediatric cancer fusions]
     - [7.TARGET_cancer_db_FI_application/TARGET_fusion_analysis.Rmd](7.TARGET_cancer_db_FI_application/TARGET_fusion_analysis.Rmd) : overview of pediatric cancer fusions identified via STAR-Fusion and FusionInspector, with a focus on exploring which COSMIC fusions were found and their distribution among the pediatric cancer types.
 Yields Figure S15.
-    - [7.TARGET_cancer_db_FI_application/7.0.ClusterTargetFusions/cluster_TARGETdb_fusions.Rmd](7.TARGET_cancer_db_FI_application/7.0.ClusterTargetFusions/cluster_TARGETdb_fusions.Rmd) : Clustering of TARGET pediatric cancer fusion variants according to FusionInspector attributes.
+    - [7.0.ClusterTargetFusions/cluster_TARGETdb_fusions.Rmd](7.TARGET_cancer_db_FI_application/7.0.ClusterTargetFusions/cluster_TARGETdb_fusions.Rmd) : Clustering of TARGET pediatric cancer fusion variants according to FusionInspector attributes.
-    - [7.TARGET_cancer_db_FI_application/7.1.DecorateTargetFusions/DecorateTargetFusions.Rmd](7.TARGET_cancer_db_FI_application/7.1.DecorateTargetFusions/DecorateTargetFusions.Rmd) : coded used to decorate the FusionInspector fusions with the annotations and meta data.
+    - [7.1.DecorateTargetFusions/DecorateTargetFusions.Rmd](7.TARGET_cancer_db_FI_application/7.1.DecorateTargetFusions/DecorateTargetFusions.Rmd) : coded used to decorate the FusionInspector fusions with the annotations and meta data.
-    - [7.2.ExamineClusteredTARGETdbFusions/Examine_Clustered_TARGETdb_Fusions.Rmd](7.2.ExamineClusteredTARGETdbFusions/Examine_Clustered_TARGETdb_Fusions.Rmd) : analysis of TARGET pediatric cancer fusion clusters, including COSMIC fusion content and enrichment.
+    - [7.2.ExamineClusteredTARGETdbFusions/Examine_Clustered_TARGETdb_Fusions.Rmd](7.TARGET_cancer_db_FI_application/7.2.ExamineClusteredTARGETdbFusions/Examine_Clustered_TARGETdb_Fusions.Rmd) : analysis of TARGET pediatric cancer fusion clusters, including COSMIC fusion content and enrichment.
 Yields Figures 7, 8, and S16.
+    - [7.3.AllRecurrentTARGETdbFusions/Examine_ALL_Recurrent_TARGETdb_Fusions.Rmd](7.TARGET_cancer_db_FI_application/7.3.AllRecurrentTARGETdbFusions/Examine_ALL_Recurrent_TARGETdb_Fusions.Rmd) - exploration of all recurrent TARGET pediatric cancer fusions, regardless of what fusion clusters they correspond to.
+    - [7.4.TARGETdbFusionSampleStats/TARGET_fusion_sample_stats.Rmd](7.TARGET_cancer_db_FI_application/7.4.TARGETdbFusionSampleStats/TARGET_fusion_sample_stats.Rmd) - examining median counts of fusions per pediatric cancer type, and comparing tumor samples to normal samples.
+    - [7.5.Consolidate_STARF_and_FusionInspector/Consolidate_STARF_and_FusionInspector.Rmd](7.TARGET_cancer_db_FI_application/7.5.Consolidate_STARF_and_FusionInspector/Consolidate_STARF_and_FusionInspector.Rmd) : consolidates STAR-Fusion and FusionInspector fusion predictions as:  data/TARGET_STAR-Fusion-v1.10.0_FusionInspector-v2.4.0.fusions.tsv.gz, sets is_primary to highest expressed FusionInspector variant or to the STAR-Fusion variant where it wasn't in silico validated by FI, and sets FI_validated flag to indicate which were in silico validated as such.
+This data file is useful for having a more comprehensive table of fusions including those like IGH-fusions where FI was not configured to examine.
+    - [7.6.IGH_fusions/IGH_fusion_analysis.Rmd](7.TARGET_cancer_db_FI_application/7.6.IGH_fusions/IGH_fusion_analysis.Rmd) : Identification of samples containing the IGH::CRLF2 and P2RY8::CRLF2 fusions in pediatric ALL.